R3tr0Mu4z/showtime-reminder/README.md

-A react native app that is currently under development Lots of features and bugs need to be fixed, these are some screenshots at current stage :
+A react native app that is currently under development.
+Lots of features and bugs need to be fixed, these are some screenshots at current stage :